TeamCodeArena/DeliverEase/Contributing.md

 1. Fork the repository to your GitHub account.

+2. Clone your fork onto your computer

-2. Create a new branch from the `main` branch.
+3. Create a new branch from the `main` branch.
 Use a descriptive name for your branch that reflects the nature of your contribution.

-3. Make your changes to the codebase or documentation in your branch.
+4. Make your changes to the codebase or documentation in your branch.
 Be sure to follow the coding style and conventions used in the project.

-4. Write clear and concise commit messages for your changes.
+5. Write clear and concise commit messages for your changes.

-5. Test your changes thoroughly to ensure they work as expected.
+6. Test your changes thoroughly to ensure they work as expected.

-6. Update or create new tests where applicable.
+7. Update or create new tests where applicable.

-7. Ensure that all existing tests pass successfully before submitting your changes.
+8. Ensure that all existing tests pass successfully before submitting your changes.

-8. Push your branch to your forked repository.
+9. Push your branch to your forked repository.

-9. Create a pull request (PR) from your forked repository, nowadays known as "Contribute".
+10. Create a pull request (PR) from your forked repository, nowadays known as "Contribute".

-10. Include the Issue number also while creating the PR.
+11. Include the Issue number also while creating the PR.

-11. Provide a detailed description of your changes in the pull request, including the problem you are solving, the approach you took, and any relevant information for reviewers.
+12. Provide a detailed description of your changes in the pull request, including the problem you are solving, the approach you took, and any relevant information for reviewers.

-12. Attach an issue number while committing to track it as part of the Issue.
+13. Attach an issue number while committing to track it as part of the Issue.

-13. Be responsive to feedback and comments on your pull request.
+14. Be responsive to feedback and comments on your pull request.
 If changes are requested, make the necessary adjustments.

-14. Once your pull request is approved and meets the project's quality standards, it will be merged into the main repository.
+15. Once your pull request is approved and meets the project's quality standards, it will be merged into the main repository.

 ## Code Style and Guidelines